 To connect DSL Internet to the house we will add or replace equipment that is on the outside of the house.
 DSL Internet wire will utilize the number #2 pair – Orange & Orange/White if using CAT5 wiring or older wiring of Yellow & Black.
 For best results the #2 pair (Orange & Orange/White) will be ran directly to the DSL modem for best results.

-Video for the home can be accomplished using one of three different media; CAT5 wire, Pluglink and RG6 or equivalent coax cable.
+Video for the home can be accomplished using one of three different media; CAT5 wire, Pluglink, and a Wireless VAP for wireless video hookups.
 The type of media to use will be determined by an analysis of the current wiring and structure.
 Actually the most efficient would be CAT5 wire, but this might require some house wiring to be done.
 New structures can be wired with CAT5 to prevent any rewiring to be done later.
 Information and advice about wiring with CAT5 can be obtained from Team Glandorf by calling the office.